apicalshark/t072u-flatpak-remote/README.md

 # flatpak-remote

-Remote builder for a high sea simulator called t072u.
+Remote builder for a FOSS software called t072u.

 Use at you own risk.